Composting 101: How to Start Composting

 What Is Composting?

 Basically, organic composting is a natural process in which a pile of yard waste and kitchen scraps decomposes into organic matter.
-Mix the right ingredients in the right proportions, and bacteria, fungi, and worms will produce a material praised as “black gold.”
+Mix the right ingredients in the right proportions, and bacteria, fungi, and earthworms will produce a material praised as “black gold.”
 This is added to soil to improve its structure, fertility, and water-holding capacity.

 How Does Composting Happen?